 "I'm sorry."
-Janeway wipes at her eyes.
+Janeway wipes her eyes.
 "That bartender hates one of us.
 Or possibly both of us."

-Torres slides out of her chair, picking up the glasses and making her way to the bar as if she is still in the Maquis and this bar is her home turf.
+Torres slides out of her chair, picking up the glasses and making her way to the bar as if she's still in the Maquis and this bar is her home turf.
 She sets the glasses on the bar, pushes them toward the bald and shiny man who looks oily and dirty and utterly at home in the seedy little place.

 "She said she wanted a taste of the local color."
 He looks a little worried that the local color might earn him a thrashing.